TomasHubelbauer/svg-screencast/readme.md

 instead collected all the rules in a single stylesheet at the end?
 It would block the playback until the whole file is loaded (but do we play now while it is loading?) but might decrease the file size.

-#### Fix the broken tests

-The tests are broken again, due to the missing Sharp dependency which was moved.